xqft/lambdaclass-lp-notes/README.md

   * HTTPS (or Secure HTTP) uses the TLS (Transport Layer Security) protocol, which works by establishing an encrypted communication stream between two nodes.
 The server needs to be certified by a CA (third-party) for it to use HTTPS.
 - What is the difference between asymmetric and symmetric cryptography?
   * In symmetric crypthography the origin and the receiver have the same copy of a public key which they can use to decrypt a message.
 In asymmetric the sender has a receiver's public key which can be used for encrypting a message only the receiver can decrypt using its private key.

+## Git
+I'll be writing only about things that caught my attention or that I didn't know before.

+### Introduction
+- Git is a distributed version control system.
+This means every device has a copy of all the history of a project in its own machine, and operations are mostly local.
+- `git commit -a` stages every tracked file and commits.
+- `git commit --amend` for replacing the last commit with a new one that includes the previous changes and the staged ones.

+### Remotes
+- Remote repositories (or remotes) are versions of a project which are hosted in a network.
+Collaborators may have their own remotes where they make changes to a project.
+- The `origin` remote is the repo from where you cloned the project.
+- `git remote add <shortname> <url>` adds a new remote as a shortname that you can reference for fetching (`git fetch <remote>`) or pushing (`git push <remote> <branch>`) changes.

+### Tagging
+- Git has the ability to tag specific snapshots of a repository's history.
+- `git tag -l <expr>` searches for tags that matches the expression.
+- There are lightweight and annotated tags.
+Annotated tags are chesummed, contain the tagger's information, a message and can be signed. `git tag -a <tag> -m <message>` for annotated, `git tag <tag>` for lightweight.
+- For sharing tags with other remotes, they need to be pushed: `git push <remote> <tag>/--tags`
+- `git tag -d <tag>` removes tags, `git push <remote> --delete <tag>` shares the change.
+- You can detach HEAD and explore where a tag is pointing with `git checkout <tag>`

+### Branching
+- Branches are pointers to commits (with each one having a pointer to the commit that precedes it in time).

+### Rebasing
+- Rebasing differs from a merge in that it changes a repository's history, by applying the current branch's commits that diverge from main (for ex.) after that branch.
+The current branch gets moved to that last commit and then you can fast forward main to your current branch for finishing the merging.
+- **The Golden Rule of Rebasing** is to never use it on public branches, as you could create messy histories in your local machine or a peer's by fetching and pushing rebased commits.

+Guide questions:

+- Why is branching necessary?
+  * To separate different versions of a project, depending whether a version is, for example, WIP (fixes and features are being developed) or released to production.
+- What is the difference between `merge` and `rebase`?
+  * Rebasing differs from a merge in that it changes a repository's history, by applying the current branch's commits that diverge from main (for ex.) after that branch.
+The current branch gets moved to that last commit and then you can fast forward main to your current branch for finishing the merging.
+- What is a stash?
+  * The stash is a stack of unfinished diffs from modified tracked files, which are stored for applying later in the same or a different branch, so the developer can work on something else.
+- What does `cherry-pick` do?
+  * When on a diverging branch, `cherry-pick` helps by cloning commits from another branch and adding them after the current branch.
+- What does `reflog` do?
+  * git stores local information about where was HEAD everytime it was moved. `reflog` returns a list of reference names that can be used in other commands.
+- What does `git reset --hard HEAD` do?
+  * It discards changes (and commits) made after the commit where HEAD points. `--hard` allows to modify the current working directory.
+- How to get back to a previous commit?
+  * `git checkout`
+- How to do a pull request?
+  * Fork the repo, create a new branch with a descriptive name about the changes, commit changes, push and then create the PR.
+If the changes are already made or commited it will be necessary to stash them (after soft-reset them if they were commited) and start again by creating a new branch, then popping the changes.
+- Why are pull requests important?
+  * They offer control over a projects development by allowing changes to be reviewed and tested.
+- How to clone a repository using SSH?
+  * First generate an SSH key pair in the machine and add it o GitHub.
+Then you can use the SSH domain for cloning a repo.